How to Become a Dental Hygienist: Careers and Education Tracks

 Choosing a Career with a Great Future

-If you’re committed to the idea of attending dental hygienist school and pursuing a career afterward, you can take satisfaction in knowing you’ve made a great choice.
+If you’re committed to the idea of attending dental hygienist school and then becoming a dental hygienist, you can take satisfaction in knowing you’ve made a great choice.
 Not only are salaries better than average and working conditions often flexible, you’re choosing a career that promises a healthy job growth over at least the next decade.
-The U.S. Bureau of Labor Statistics says the job growth for dental hygienists will be 19 percent through 2024, which is much faster than average for all other occupations.
+The U.S. Bureau of Labor Statistics says the job growth for dental hygienists will be 19 percent through at least the next decade, which is much faster than average for all other occupations.

 With such a bright outlook, it’s the right time to start researching education programs that can help you become a vital part of this in-demand profession.